 -

-Children spend a lot of time in front of their phones, tablets, games, or doing homework, at a short distance from the objects they are looking at.
-This promotes the development of myopia.
+Children spend a lot of time in front of phones, tablets, games, or doing homework, at a short distance from the objects they are looking at.
+This favors the development of myopia.

 Genetic inheritance